RenderKit/openvkl/doc/api.md

   vec3f  gridSpacing $(1, 1, 1)$    size of the grid cells in units of
                                     $(r, \theta, \phi)$; angles in degrees
   ------ ----------- -------------  -----------------------------------
-  : Configuration parameters for structured spherical (`"structured_spherical"`) volumes.
+  : Configuration parameters for structured spherical (`"structuredSpherical"`) volumes.

 These grid parameters support flexible specification of spheres, hemispheres, spherical shells, spherical wedges, and so forth.
 The grid extents (computed as